John Lockcuff – Laryngeal Cancer Patient Story

 On March 26, 2018, John had his last cancer treatment.
 He remains cancer-free today and maintains good voice quality.

-“We’re happy we were able to help him retain his voice,” said Dr. Glaser.
+His medical oncology team was happy to help him retain his voice.”
 “Through a targeted approach and advanced technology, we were able to preserve his tissue in his larynx during his radiation treatment and chemotherapy.
 The ability to spare normal tissue and thereby reduce side effects, allows patients to continue normal activities and maintain quality of life to a great degree.”

 A Strong Support System